 Directions: From Main St. (Rt.
 21) in Naples, take Vine St until it ends.
 There should be a sign saying “Grimes Glen County Park.”

 Or use Google Directions.

 Size/Types: A variety of shapes and sizes.
 The first accessible falls, from the parking lot is a spread out, irregular-looking cascade nearly 4 ft high.
 About 100 yards upstream is a wide 3 ft tall cascade.
-The 1st falls is a steep cascade reaching 62 ft high.
-About 1000 yards further is the 2nd falls, which is just under 60 ft tall.
-The third major waterfall is roughly 50 ft tall (and is currently in a non-accessible section of the gorge further upstream).
+The second falls is a steep cascade reaching 62 ft high.
+About 1000 yards further is the 3rd falls, which is just under 60 ft tall.
+The fourth major waterfall is roughly 50 ft tall (and is currently in a non-accessible section of the gorge further upstream).